ricardobranco777/registry_view/README.md

 	-v, --verbose		Be verbose.
 May be specified multiple times

 Note: Default port is 443.
 You must specify "http://..." if running on plain HTTP.

+# TODO

+Support SHELL instruction in Dockerfile when displaying history